 What’s more, NitroCollege released a report indicating that the average student loan debt amount was just north of $37,000.

-This repayment strategy has its pros and cons.
+To that end, getting a lower rate as a repayment option has its pros and cons.

 But before we get into that, using a student loan refinance calculator is key if you do decide to refinance.

 Student Loan Refinance Calculator: How It Works

 The student loan refinance calculator (also called a loan consolidation calculator) seen above gives you a detailed overview of your refinanced loan.